joemasilotti/masilotti.com/src/_posts/2023-08-22-solopreneur-on-vacation.md

 ![Adrienne and Joe at the Sydney Opera House](/images/adrienne-and-joe-at-the-sydney-opera-house.jpeg){:standalone}

-And what’s top of mind is recognizing what it's like to take time off from work as a solopreneur. **And I _struggle_ with time off.**
+What’s top of mind is recognizing what it's like to take time off from work as a solopreneur. **And I _struggle_ with time off.**

 I find it hard to step away and stop working.
 When I’m in the zone I feel like I would lose momentum if I stepped away.
 Momentum that I wouldn’t be able to pick back up.